AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video play/Overview.md

 * Use the ApsaraVideo VOD console to preview videos

-  * You can preview a video after you choose [Video](https://vod.console.aliyun.com/#/media/video/list)[and Audio](https://vod.console.aliyun.com/#/media/video/list) in the ApsaraVideo VOD console.
+  * You can preview a video after you choose [Video and Audio](https://vod.console.aliyun.com/#/media/video/list) in the ApsaraVideo VOD console.
 An encrypted stream of the video is preferentially played.